What Are Repo Companies Allowed to Repossess in Pennsylvania?

 Your lender has a right to repossess your property if you default on the loan agreement.
 However, there are restrictions on what a lender is permitted to do.
 First, a repossession company is not allowed to breach the peace.
 This means they are not allowed to use violence, threats, or enter a secured area to take your property.
 For example, a repo company is not permitted to break into a garage to take a motorcycle.
 However, they could take a barbeque that is on the front lawn and not secured by a fence or chained down.

 Lenders are not required to provide you notice that they intend to repossess the property.
 However, you must be notified once the property has been taken, including information on redeeming the property and the location where the property is being stored.
 If you have any questions about the repossession process, contact our Montgomery County bankruptcy lawyers.

 Our Pennsylvania Bankruptcy Attorneys Can Help You With Repossession

-The experienced Allentown bankruptcy lawyers at Young, Marr, Mallis & Deane understand the stress associated with past due payments and the threat of repossession.
+The experienced Allentown bankruptcy lawyers at Young, Marr, Mallis & Associates understand the stress associated with past due payments and the threat of repossession.
 Filing for bankruptcy could help you manage your monthly payments, discharge certain debts, and keep property from being repossessed.
 In other cases, if you are unable to keep a vehicle or other property, filing for bankruptcy could free you from a deficiency judgment or other collection lawsuits.
 Call (215) 701-6519 to review your unique circumstances and options.